Datacom-Endeavour-Design-System/endeavour/packages/stencil/src/components/datacom-loader/usage.md

 ### Loader Usage
 -The component is used to notify users when loading is underway.
--In addition, it reports the users regarding the status of loading such as error and success.
+-In addition, it reports the users regarding the loading status such as error and success.

 ### Examples